 xSLG (Expected Slugging Percentage) — Like xBA, xSLG estimates what a player’s slugging percentage should be based on the actual outcomes of previous batted balls with similar exit velocities and launch angles.
 That is, it estimates the probability of the ball going for a single, double, triple, and home run to calculate an expected slugging percentage.
 Sprint speed is also incorporated on weakly hit ground balls.

-xwOBA (Expected Weighted On-Base Average) — Another stat that attempts to measure a player’s true performance by evaluating their quality of contact.
-It mixes this with true outcomes — strikeouts, walks, and times hit by a pitch — to give a nice blend of a player’s performance.
+xwOBA (Expected Weighted On-Base Average) — A metric that attempts to measure a player’s true performance by evaluating their quality of contact (exit velocity, launch angle).
+It mixes this with true outcomes — strikeouts, walks, and HBP — to give a nice blend of a player’s performance.
 Because it incorporates strikeouts, walks, and HBP, xwOBA is particularly helpful for evaluating both hitters and pitchers.

 Z-Swing% — Percentage of swings on pitches in the strike zone.